How To Make A Bacon Sandwich – Option 2Wiltshire Bacon Co

 So along the way, there were a few points to explain:

-We have changed the back bacon in Sandwich One to streaky bacon as it carries more fat-and we need it to generate the superb golden crispy finish to the bread
+We have changed the back bacon in Sandwich One to streaky bacon as it carries more fat.
+We need it to generate the superb golden crispy finish to the bread.

 ‘2 slices white thick cut bread’.
 The flavour is in the bacon and doesn’t need to be overpowered by stronger tasting bread – don’t forget its all personal taste.

 ‘Allow the bacon fat to turn golden brown – almost crispy’.
 Don’t be tempted to overcook the bacon, it has taken us a long time to get the taste right!